Maximize tax savings

 A credit score is a representation of your financial past.
 However, it does not mean that once you get a low score, it will stay with you for a lifetime.
 You can try and build a good credit history, in turn, a good credit score over time.
 If you make a habit to follow all the good practices and tips, you can build a good score and let the past bad transactions fade away.

-Usually, a transaction stays in your report for about two years.
+Usually, a transaction stays in your report for about three years.
 Details such as bankruptcy and payment defaulting may stay up to 10 years.
 However, there is still hope for improvement.

 A credit score does not depend on your annual income.
-You can have a score of 816 even if your annual income is Rs.5 lakh.
+It is possible for a person to have a score of 816 with an annual income is Rs.5 lakh.
 Similarly, it is also possible for a person with an annual income of Rs.10 lakh to not have a credit score.

 Credit score depends on how many credit lines you have and how well you are managing it.
 In the case of an annual income of Rs.10 lakh, if you have never used a credit card and not taken any loan so far, you might not have a score at all.
 In contrast, you may have an annual income of Rs.5 lakh and a well-maintained credit card.
 This will lead to a high credit score, as much as 814.